Plethysm Products, Element and Plus Constructions: Unique factorization

-\begin{prop} For bimodules with a Cartesian closed target category, the uniquely factorizable bimodules and hereditary morphisms form a monoidal subcategory under plethysm. \end{prop} \begin{proof} By the gluing property of pullbacks, hereditary morphisms are closed under composition.
-Cartesian closed categories satisfy pullback stability, so this subcategory is closed under plethysm by Lemma~\ref{hereditary-tensor}. \end{proof}
+\begin{prop} For bimodules with a factorizable action category and a Cartesian closed target category, the uniquely factorizable bimodules and hereditary morphisms form a monoidal subcategory under plethysm. \end{prop} \begin{proof} By the gluing property of pullbacks, hereditary morphisms are closed under composition.
+By Lemma~\ref{hereditary-tensor}, the plethysm product of two factorizable bimodules is factorizable, so this category is closed under taking monoidal products of two objects.
+Consider the plethysm product $\Psi = \Phi_1 \pl \Phi_2$ of a pair of hereditary morphisms $\Phi_1: \xi_1 \To \zeta_1$ and $\Phi_2: \xi_2 \To \zeta_2$ between factorizable bimodules.
+Using the explicit factorization given in Lemma~\ref{hereditary-tensor}, we obtain a morphism $\psi: \beta_1 \To \beta_2$.
+Since the target category is Cartesian closed, it satisfies pullback stability.
+A routine argument shows that $\psi$ gives a pullback which extends when we take horizontal extensions.
+Hence $\Phi_1 \pl \Phi_2$ is hereditary. \end{proof}